alloc/vite-plugin-legacy/README.md

   `esbuildTarget` in your Vite config) are supported by the user's browser.
   If not, the legacy bundle is loaded instead!

+- **Hassle-free polyfills**
+  With the help of [Polyfill.io], you can add polyfills without `npm install`.
+  Just add `"InteractionObserver"` to the `polyfills` array, and the legacy bundle will automatically load it.
+[Learn more](#polyfills)

 - **Usage-based `core-js@3` inlining**
-  Modern features are detected by Babel, and only the [`core-js`] polyfills that are needed will be embedded in the legacy bundle.
+  When `corejs: true` is passed, modern features are detected by Babel, and only the necessary [`core-js`] polyfills are embedded in the legacy bundle.

 - **Sourcemap support**
   Set `sourcemap: true` in your Vite config to easily debug your production